knowOne08/attendee/backend/README_v2.md

 ---

-**🎉 Your LaunchLog backend is now ready with full user management and authentication!**
+**🎉 Your Attendee backend is now ready with full user management and authentication!**